orbforge/orb-docs/docs/orb-app/orb-detail-view.md

 <img src="../../images/orb-app/orb-score-and-status-message.png" alt="Orb Score Status" width=40% style="margin-left: 2em;">

-There are indicators within the Orb Score that respresents Responsiveness, Reliability, and Speed.
-When illuminated, these indicate what scores are contributing to the overall Orb Score.
+There are indicators within the Orb Score that represent Responsiveness, Reliability, and Speed.
+When illuminated, these indicate which scores are contributing to the overall Orb Score.

 <img src="../../images/orb-app/orb-score-indicators.png" alt="Score Indicators" width=30% style="margin-left: 2em;">

 ### Improve Connection

-When your score is below an 80, an "Improve Connection" button will appear.
+When your score is below 80, an "Improve Connection" button will appear.
 Tapping this button will provide you with tailored recommendations to improve your internet experience.

 <img src="../../images/orb-app/improve-connection.png" alt="Improve Connection" width=40% style="margin-left: 2em;">

 ## Responsiveness and Reliability Detail

-The Responsiveness detail view focuses on your connection's lag, latency and packet loss.
+The Responsiveness detail view focuses on your connection's lag, latency, and packet loss.

 <img src="../../images/orb-app/responsiveness-card-expanded.png" alt="Responsiveness" width=60% style="margin-left: 2em;">

 The Reliability detail view focuses on your connection's stability.

 <img src="../../images/orb-app/reliability-card-expanded.png" alt="Reliability" width=60% style="margin-left: 2em;">

 The detail view displays Responsiveness and Reliability scores for the selected time period.
-Each of these contribute to your overall Orb Score.
+Each of these contributes to your overall Orb Score.
 Tap on each card to expand and view more detailed metrics.

 Each category is represented by: